pierre-rouleau/pel/doc/pel-manual.rst

 - ``pel-font-reset-size-all-buffers``, bound to ``<s-kp-0>``.
   On the macOS keyboard: ``⌘-0``.

-The key binding selected correspond to what is sued on macOS for manipulating the font size of the Terminal.app application when the *super* modifier key is set to the macOS command (⌘ ) key.
+The key binding selected correspond to what is used on macOS for manipulating the font size of the Terminal.app application when the *super* modifier key is set to the macOS command (⌘ ) key.